 - 8.26.
-The following sites, as identified on the Policies Map, are designated as Local Green Space in their respective Neighbourhood Plans: - Freeman Field, Gotherington (Gotherington Neighbourhood Plan) - The Dell and land between the River Isbourne and the B4632, Winchcombe (Winchcombe and Sudeley Neighbourhood Plan) - 8.27.
+The following sites, as identified on the Policies Map, are designated as Local Green Space in their respective Neighbourhood Plans: - Freeman Field, Gotherington (Gotherington Neighbourhood Plan) - The Dell and land between the River Isbourne and the B4632, Winchcombe (Winchcombe and Sudeley Neighbourhood Plan) - Community allotments, Alderton (Alderton Neighbourhood Development Plan) - Children's play area, Millennium Copse and playing fields, Alderton (Alderton Neighbourhood Development Plan) - Area around the war memorial, St Margaret's Road, Alderton (Alderton Neighbourhood Development Plan)

+- 8.27.
 Further Local Green Spaces may be identified in Neighbourhood Plans providing they meet the relevant criteria within the National Planning Policy Framework. - 8.28.
 The assessment of harm to Local Green Spaces requires consideration of the reasons for the designation of the site within the relevant Neighbourhood Plan.